MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/install-azure-cli.md

 > [!NOTE]
 > If you need the previous version of the Azure CLI, here's how to [install Azure CLI 1.0](/azure/cli-install-nodejs).

-## macOS
+## <a name="macOS"/>Install on macOS

-1. Install Azure CLI 2.0 with one `curl` command.
+1. Install Azure CLI 2.0 with `curl`.

    ```bash
    curl -L https://aka.ms/InstallAzureCli | bash
    ```

-2. You may have to restart your command shell for some changes to take effect.
+2. You may have to restart your shell for some changes to take effect.

    ```bash
    exec -l $SHELL